CLAT 2026 Subject Wise Weightage and Topics to Study

 • CLAT English Language: This English section of CLAT 2026 includes 22 to 26 questions and carries a weightage of 20% in the exam.
 The CLAT English Language tests the reading comprehension, vocabulary and grammar skills through passages of around 450 words derived from historically significant non-fiction and fiction writing.
 The difficulty level of this section is aligned with the Class 12 standard.

 • CLAT Current Affairs including General Knowledge: The GK and current affairs section of the exam includes a total of 28 to 32 questions, and it is given 25% weightage.
-The CLAT Current Affairs, including General Knowledge section, comprises passage-based questions on current affairs.
+The CLAT Current Affairs, including the General Knowledge section, comprises passage-based questions on current affairs.
 This section evaluates awareness of recent events and static GK, focusing on national and international developments through passages.

 • CLAT Legal Reasoning: The CLAT Legal Reasoning section of CLAT 2026 will include 28 to 32 questions.
 The questions will comprise 450-word passages on topics such as public policy-making, legal matters, or moral philosophical inquiries.
 This section tests the ability to apply legal principles to fact-based scenarios through 450-word passages.

 • CLAT Logical Reasoning: This section contains a total of 22 to 26 questions and carries 20% weightage.
 The CLAT Logical Reasoning section will also comprise 450-word passages followed by multiple-choice questions based on the passage.
 This section assesses critical and analytical reasoning through 450-word passages, testing the ability to identify arguments, patterns and logical conclusions.
-The questions in this section are easy to moderate difficulty level.
+The questions in this section are of easy to moderate difficulty level.

 CLAT Sample Paper 2026 with Answer Key- Careers360